 Creative Entertainment

-Draft or review a UK model release form with legal help on consent, edits, reuse rights, approvals and IP wording.
+We draft or review UK model release forms, with legal help on consent, edits, usage rights, approvals, and intellectual property wording for your projects.

 20,000+ UK businesses helped